 Decades later, two independent investigations, one by journalist Nicholas Warren and the other by ichthyologist Alwyne Wheeler, came to the conclusion that the mysterious remains were those of common anglerfish.

-An anglerfish is a very strange aquatic creature described as the “ugliest animal on the planet.”
+An anglerfish is a very strange aquatic creature, which National Geographic describes as the “ugliest animal on the planet.”

 They have “lures” on top of their heads and long, sharp teeth.
 They measure anywhere from 20 cm (8 in) to 1 m (3.3 ft), and can weigh up to 50 kg (110 lbs).
 They also have two oddly-shaped fins, which may to the layman appear to be “feet.”